-Due to the circumstances prompted by the COVID-19 pandemic, Maine Maritime Academy has adopted a test-optional admission policy for the 2021 application cycle.
-As part of the application review process, Undergraduate Admissions applicants will still be required to submit:
+Maine Maritime academy has adopted a test-optional admissions policy.
+As part of the application review process, undergraduate admissions applicants will be required to submit:

 Maine Maritime Academy encourages any applicant who has taken the SAT or ACT to share their scores with us.
 However, applicants who have not taken SAT or ACT scores will still be eligible for merit aid.
 For many applicants, an SAT or ACT exam score can reflect their preparation for college.
 The results from an SAT or ACT exam can provide supplemental information about a student which MMA will consider alongside the other academic indicators in a student’s application.